kshen0/kshen0.github.io/index.md

 Juniper, which is front and center with the usual Tanqueray gin drinks you've seen before here, takes a backseat here with Santa Cruz's Venus No. 1 and Australia's Four Pillars.
 Strong yet fruity!

-**Pear, Venus No. 1 gin, Four Pillars Navy Strength gin, lemon, orgeat, cinnamon syrup, honey syrup**
+**Fresh pear, Venus No. 1 gin, Four Pillars Navy Strength gin, lemon, orgeat, cinnamon syrup, honey syrup**

 ## Eye of the Torino
 _Clarified milk punch adapted from a recipe by Jillian Vose, Death & Co_